 Our culture has also been positively influenced by our nationally recognized wellness program.
 Crain's Detroit Business magazine included Bank of Ann Arbor on its list of Healthiest Employers in Southeast Michigan.
 Jim Miller, our human resources director, was a speaker at a national wellness conference in which many prestigious companies participated, including Disney, American Airlines, Pfizer, and others.

-In 2016, we're celebrating our 20-year anniversary.
 This milestone includes a new Bank of Ann Arbor logo, the design of which represents the approachable personalities of all of our team members, our brand's youthful spirit, and the entire bank's focus on the future.

 In the summer of 2016 an extensive renovation and expansion of our main office at 125 South Fifth Avenue was completed.
 For downtown Ann Arbor, this is a significant investment in a prime piece of real estate.

 Our Birmingham office's first full year was an unequivocal success.
 There, we cordially welcomed the eight new Directors to our Birmingham Community and Advisory Board.
 Also in Birmingham, we added personnel in private banking, commercial lending, investment advisory, and mortgage banking.